-Last year an identical proposal was considered by the stockholders and received the affirmative vote of 50.43 percent of the votes cast, which represented 34.7% of the outstanding shares entitled to vote.
-Last year's proposal was a recommendation that the Board of Directors take the necessary steps to instate the annual election of directors.
-The steps necessary to eliminate the classified board are: (i) adoption of an amendment to our Certificate of Incorporation by the Board of Directors; and (ii) approval of the amendment by the affirmative vote of not less than 75 percent of the outstanding shares entitled to vote.
-The Board of Directors carefully considered whether to begin the process to amend the Certificate of Incorporation, but for the reasons noted below, decided that it was not in the best interest of Boston Properties or its stockholders to do so.
+Identical proposals were considered by the stockholders at the 2000 annual meeting of stockholders and at the 2001 annual meeting of stockholders.
+At the 2000 annual meeting, the proposal received the affirmative vote of 50.43% of the total votes cast, which represented 34.7% of the outstanding shares entitled to vote.
+At last year's annual meeting, the proposal received the affirmative vote of 62% of the total votes cast, which represented 45.2% of the outstanding shares entitled to vote.
+The proposals were recommendations that the Board of Directors take the necessary steps to instate the annual election of directors.
+The steps necessary to eliminate the classified board are: (i) adoption of an amendment to our Certificate of Incorporation by the Board of Directors; and (ii) approval of the amendment by the affirmative vote of not less than 75% of the outstanding shares entitled to vote.
+The Board of Directors carefully considered whether to begin the process to amend the Certificate of Incorporation, but for the reasons noted below, decided that it was not in the best interests of Boston Properties or our stockholders to do so.